Featured Comment

 - Cut along the bone on both sides, being careful not to cut all the way through, and pull both edges out to open.

-- Locate the joint (the bend in the middle) and cut through to separate.
+- Locate the joint (the bend in the middle) and cut through it so the two bones are separated.

 - Pierce the flesh side with a fork to tenderize it and help the marinade penetrate the meat.

-- Place the chicken in a sealable back along with 1 pinch salt and pepper, 2 tbsp soy sauce, the juice and zest of 1 yuzu, 1 ½ tbsp sake and 1 tbsp mirin.
+- Place the chicken in a sealable back along with 1 pinch salt and pepper, 2 tbsp Japanese soy sauce (koikuchi shoyu), the juice and zest of 1 yuzu, 1 ½ tbsp sake and 1 tbsp mirin.
 Massage the bag to evenly distribute the ingredients.

 - Marinate in the fridge for 30 minutes to 1 hour.
 Avoid marinating for longer than this as it can make the flavor too strong.

-- Preheat the oven to 200 °C (392 °F) and place the chicken leg quarters on an oven tray lined with baking parchment, save the marinade for the next step.
-Bake on the lower shelf for 18 minutes.
+- Preheat the oven to 200 °C (392 °F) and place the chicken leg quarters on an oven tray lined with baking parchment, saving the leftover marinade for the next step.
+Bake the chicken on the lower shelf for 18 minutes.

 Leave a rating and a comment